-- 1. Each candidate shall be examined by a Board of Examiners, consisting of the professors, readers and lecturers and any staff nominated through the Dean to the Board of Examiners who conduct the Programme and such external examiner(s) as the Teaching, Learning and Assessment Committee may appoint. - 2.
+- 1. Each candidate shall be examined by a Board of Examiners, consisting of the professors, readers and lecturers who conduct the Programme and such external examiner(s) as the Teaching, Learning and Assessment Committee may appoint. - 2.
 Having completed all the work of a module, candidates shall complete the assessment for the module by the end of the diet of examinations held at the end of the semester in which teaching for the module ceases. - 3.
 If a candidate fails to complete the assessment for a module through illness or other good cause, the Board of Examiners may arrange such special examinations outside the normal diet and/or examine such submitted work as they deem necessary. - 4.
 Where a student fails the assessment for a module, the Board of Examiners may offer a re-assessment, the exact form of which must be approved by the External Examiner.
 Reassessed work will be marked either pass or fail.
 It will not be graded on the 20-point scale.
 A student who achieves a Pass may be eligible for the Certificate or Diploma but not the Masters. - 5.
 A written report, signed by the Board of Examiners, on each candidate who completes the Graduate Certificate or Diploma Programmes shall be submitted to the Dean of Faculty and shall recommend that:-